Frequently Asked Questions About Drug Rehab and Alcohol Treatment

 Yes.
 Addiction is a treatable disease.
 Research in the science of addiction and the treatment of substance use disorders has led to the development of evidence based interventions that help people stop abusing drugs and resume productive lives.

 Addiction is a chronic condition that cannot be overcome by simply discontinuing the use of drugs or alcohol.
-Often 30 days is not enough to treat an addiction, which is why we offer long term 30/60/90 day treatment programs and even 6 months to a year, which includes detox, inpatient drug rehab, dual diagnosis, sober living and intensive outpatient services.
+Often 30 days is not enough to treat an addiction, which is why we offer long term 30/60/90 day treatment programs and even 6 months to a year, which includes detox, inpatient drug rehab, dual diagnosis, and intensive outpatient services.

 As a JCAHO Accredited Treatment Center, all information regarding treatment is governed by strict guidelines set forth to insure the confidentiality of all information relating to your treatment plan and stay here at Ventura Recovery Center.